guydoshlab/ribofootPrinter2/README.md

 # Download ribofootPrinter from Github
 To begin, we suggest starting with the entire *ribofootPrinter* folder that is created after downloading and unzipping the zip file available on the releases page.

-Following download and unzipping, move the folder to a convenient place to work with it (such as your home directory) and navigate to the folder from the command line using the *cd* comand.
-Test this by typing the follwing:
+Move the folder to a convenient place to work with it (such as your home directory) and navigate to the folder from the command line using the *cd* comand.
+Test this by typing the following:
 ```unix
 pwd
 ```